divyanshuverma1/aws-eks-workshop-backup/README.md

-# aws-eks-workshop

 # EKS Deployment on AWS
-The purpose of this simple workshop is to provide guide as a starting of your Kubernates Journey on top of AWS.
+The purpose of this simple workshop is to provide guide as a starting of your Kubernetes Journey on top of AWS.
 After setting up your EKS Cluster, we will deploy a microservices application.

 ## 1. Create Cluster VPC using CloudFormation Template